vinaykashyap1206/company_module/Readme.md

 # - Customize the API endpoint to include the sum of rent for all offices of a Company.
 How would you approach / test this?
 - I have modifies the endpoint so that we can get the total rent of offices in response.

+# Testing

+Regarding to the Test the Objects and Rest apis, we can use following approaches:

+1. Unit test cases: Here we will create model objects and pass it to serializers.
+By using this, we can check the logic of our code.

+2. Integration test cases: In DRF, before starting test cases, It creates a test DB and delete it after executing all test cases.
+So, we can directly call the rest apis with values and perform end-to-end testing.